Magnetic monopole - domain wall collisions: The Model

 As our initial configuration, we take the monopole to be on the $z=-\infty$ side, far away from the wall.
 In this case, the ansatz for the initial combined field configuration of the wall and the monopole can be written as \cite{Pogosian:2000xv} \ba \Phi_{M+DW} &=& P(r) \frac{c(z')}{c(-\infty)} \sum_{a=1}^3 x^a \tau_a + N(r) \frac{d(z')}{d(-\infty)} Y \nonumber \\ &+& M(r) \left( \frac{\sqrt{3}}{2} \frac{a(z')}{a(-\infty)} \lambda_3 - \frac{1}{2} \frac{b(z')}{b(-\infty)} \lambda_8 \right) \ea where $z' = \gamma (z- z_0)$, $\gamma=1/\sqrt{1-v^2}$ is the boost factor, $v$ is the wall velocity and $z_0$ is the initial position of the wall.
 The monopole is at $x=0=y=z$.
 It is easy to check that, far away from the monopole, the profile functions take on the values in Eq.~(\ref{eq.profilebc}) and $\Phi_{M+DW} \rightarrow \Phi_{DW}$.
 Close to the monopole, $z' \rightarrow -\infty$, since the monopole is initially very far from the wall, and $\Phi_{M+DW} \rightarrow \Phi_M$ as desired.
 We work in the temporal gauge, $X_0^a=0$, and with the initial ansatz for the gauge fields given by Eq.~(\ref{eq.gaugemonopole}) for both cases.

 It is instructive to examine the difference in the nature of the magnetic field in Cases 1 and 2.
 As mentioned in Sec.~\ref{sec:monopole}, the charge of our monopole along the $z$-direction, $Q = (1/2)\text{diag}(0,0,0,1,-1)$, is a combination of the $\U1$, the $\SU2$, and the $\SU3$ magnetic charges.
-Since the broken symmetry in our model is along the generator of (hypercharge) $\U1$, the magnetic field, as defined in Eq.~(\ref{eq.bfield}), corresponds solely to the $\U1$ component of the charge.
+Since the VEV of $\Phi$ in our model is along the generator of (hypercharge) $\U1$, the magnetic field, as defined in Eq.~(\ref{eq.bfield}), corresponds solely to the $\U1$ component of the charge.
 In Case 1, ${\rm Tr}(Q \Phi)$ is the same on both sides of the wall and the $\U1$ magnetic field is unaffected by the presence of the DW.
 In Case 2, however, ${\rm Tr}(Q \Phi^{(2)}_+)=0$ and there is no magnetic field corresponding to the unbroken $\U1$ on the $z=+\infty$ side of the wall.
-Instead, the gauge field on that side is associated with an $\SU2$ that is part of the unbroken $\SU3$.
+Instead, the gauge field on that side is associated with an $\SU2$ subgroup of the unbroken $\SU3$.
 We note that, while the magnetic \emph{energy density} associated with the gauge field is unaffected by the presence of the wall, it is specifically the $\U1$ magnetic field that is a defining feature of a topologically stable monopole.

 The magnetic field, as defined in Eq.~(\ref{eq.bfield}), is plotted for both cases in Fig.~\ref{fig.magnetic}, where the vectors have components $r^2 B_Y^z$ and $r^2 B_Y^x$.
 This plot shows that, in Case 1, there is a $\U1$ magnetic field on both sides of the wall falling off as $r^2$ as expected, while in Case 2 the $\U1$ magnetic field is zero on the $z=+\infty$ side of the wall.